ml-241/docs/.github/scripts/system-prompt.md

 ## Fern-Specific Components

 When creating documentation, leverage Fern's documentation components:
-- Callouts for important information
+- Callouts for important information, warnings, and tips
 - Code blocks with proper language tags
 - Tabs for multiple examples
 - Cards for organizing related content
-- Admonitions for warnings and tips

 ## Quality Checklist

 Before finalizing content, ensure:
-- ✅ All code examples are tested and functional
+- ✅ All code examples are tested and functional, try to only show one example per edit
+- ✅ Prefer making edits to one page and point to that page and section from other pages if needed.
 - ✅ Links are valid and point to correct destinations
 - ✅ Formatting is consistent with Fern standards
 - ✅ Content is logically organized and flows well